edzzn/khalilstemmler-blog/src/pages/wiki/dependency-rule.md

 That rule specifies that something declared in an outer circle <u>must not be mentioned in the code by an inner circle</u>.

-_In other diagrams, there are many more layers.
-The rule still applies._

-That means that code can only point inwards.
+That means that code dependencies can only point inwards.

-Domain Layer code can't depend on Infrastructure Layer code.

-But Infrastructure Layer Code _can depend_ on Domain Layer code (because it goes inwards).
+For example, Domain Layer code can't depend on Infrastructure Layer code, Infrastructure Layer Code _can depend_ on Domain Layer code (because it goes inwards).

 <div style="max-width: 300px;margin: 0 auto;">
   <img src="/img/wiki/dependency-rule/the-dependency-rule.svg"/>
 </div>

-When we follow this rule, we're essentially following the [Dependency Inversion](dependency-inversion/) rule from the [SOLID Principles](/articles/solid-principles/solid-typescript/).
+_In other diagrams, there are many more layers.
+The rule still applies._

+Why does this matter?
+- We avoid circular dependencies and keep code testable.
+The [Acylic Dependency Rule](/wiki/acyclic-dependencies-principle/) describes this phenomenon in more detail.

+How does this work?
+- By both [being conscious about how we hook up dependencies](/articles/software-design-architecture/write-testable-code/), making sure we only refer to lower layers directly, and using the [Dependency Inversion](dependency-inversion/) principle from the [SOLID Principles](/articles/solid-principles/solid-typescript/) to refer to _abstractions_ of upper layer concerns (instead of [concrete](/wiki/concrete-class/) implementations).

 ## Layered Architecture Dependency Rules